 - Reflect on the changes in their practise and how this impacts on the teaching and learning

-- recognise the different domains of learning and practically apply these to surgical training;
+- Recognise the different domains of learning and apply these to surgical training

-- explain the impact of learning style on teaching and learning;
+- Discuss the impact of learning style on teaching and learning

-- describe, effectively use, and understand the advantages and disadvantages of various teaching methods;
+- Describe a range of teaching methods; effectively use and understand the advantages and disadvantages of various teaching methods

-- use a model of reflection to improve your teaching practice;
+- Use a model of reflection to improve their teaching practice

-- list key elements of session planning, describe their benefits and plan a session using a suggested template;
+- List key elements of session planning, describe their relevance and plan a session using a suggested template

-- identify what needs evaluating and give examples of evaluation tools and methods;
+- Describe a model for evaluating teaching and learning and give examples of evaluation tools and methods

 Ms Mary Herns